Tuition fees (a.y. 22-23)13/04/2021

 Contribution Class 1

-– All the Bachelor’s degree courses, one-cycle degree courses, Master’s degree courses not included in other contribution classes;
+– All the Bachelor’s degree courses, single-cycle degree courses, Master’s degree courses not included in other contribution classes;

-– One-Cycle degree in Law and Construction Engineering-Architecture;
+– Single-Cycle degree in Law and Construction Engineering-Architecture;

 – Hybrid and online course;